tiredZaroo/zahra-tohidifard-resume/README.md

-# Zahra Tohidifard - HTML Resume
+# Zahra Tohidifard - HTML & CSS Resume 🌸

-This repository contains my personal resume created using **pure HTML** — without any CSS or external libraries.
+This repository contains my personal resume built using **HTML and CSS**.
-It showcases my basic web development skills and provides a clean, semantic structure for a personal portfolio.
+It started as a simple HTML-only version and was later enhanced with custom CSS styling to make it **clean, professional, and fully responsive**.

+---

 ## 📄 Project Overview
-The `index.html` file includes:
+The project includes two main files:
+- `index.html` → The structure and content of the resume
+- `style.css` → The design, layout, and responsive styling

+### Sections Included
-- **Header Section:** Name, title, and contact information (LinkedIn, GitHub, Email)
+- **Header:** Name, title, and contact links (LinkedIn, GitHub, Email)
-- **About Me:** A short introduction about my interests and career goals
+- **About Me:** A short introduction about my goals and interests
-- **Education:** University, field of study, and academic details
+- **Education:** University details and current study status
 - **Skills:** A categorized table of technical and soft skills
+- **Footer:** Simple copyright section

+---

 ## 🛠️ Technologies Used
-- HTML5 (semantic elements only)
+- HTML5 (semantic elements)
+- CSS3 (Flexbox, Grid, Media Queries)